92green/dataparcels/packages/dataparcels-docs/src/pages/api/PureParcel.md

 # PureParcel

+PureParcel is a React component that improves rendering performance by only rendering when necessary.
+It's like React PureComponent designed for easy use with Parcels.

 ```js
 import {PureParcel} from 'react-dataparcels';
 ```

-PureParcel is a React component that improves rendering performance by only rendering when necessary.
-It's basically a React PureComponent speicifically designed for easy use with Parcels.